 Charitable remainder unitrusts and charitable remainder annuity trusts can be managed in one of two ways: DUMAC can manage trust assets with the university's endowment assets, an option which might appeal to donors interested in an active, more aggressive investment strategy.
 Alternatively, donors can have their trust assets managed by BNY Mellon Wealth Management.
 BNY Mellon employs a passive, index-based management style.

-A professional from the Gift Planning staff meets with each donor to help determine which investment opportunity best suits the donor's individual needs.
-Either way, you can be assured that the Office of Gift Planning is overseeing each investment program and will ensure that your trust operates smoothly and that you receive timely payments and tax information.
+Gift Planning staff meet with each donor to help determine which investment opportunity best suits the donor's individual needs.
+You can be assured that the Office of Gift Planning is overseeing each investment program and will ensure that your trust operates smoothly and that you receive timely payments and tax information.